LCAV/templates/code/README.md

 * Instructions on how to install this package (including dependencies)

-- Instructions on how to install this package
-- Link github submodules with specific version hash if you are reusing your code.

 ## License

 * Add the LICENSE file to the root of your repository, to make github understand that there is one. *Don't forget to fill in the year and author names in that file and in the snippet below.*